gtalent/nostalgia/developer-handbook.md

 * No space between function parentheses and arguments.
 * Spaces between arithmetic/bitwise/logical/assignment operands and operators.
-* Pointer and reference designators should be bound to the identifier name and not the type, unless there is not identifier name.
+* Pointer and reference designators should be bound to the identifier name and not the type, unless there is not identifier name, in which case it should be bound to the type.

 ### Write C++, Not C